Thursday, March 27, 2014

 On the other hand, there are many positive aspects of being Autistic.
 For example, I am not a slave to fads and fashion or trying to have as much material wealth as possible.
 I value honesty and find joy in the simplest things (patterns and textures in nature, things that move by themselves, reflections of light on shiny objects, SpongeBob).
 I am knowledgeable in the subjects of my obsessive interests and have a desire to help others on the spectrum.

-How has the Autism Acceptance Day/Month effort over the past three years affected you personally?
-What meaning does it have for you?
+How has the Autism Acceptance Day/Month effort over the past four years affected you personally?

 Acceptance would lead to real understanding and accommodations that allow Autistic individuals to function and thrive in society in all parts of the world.